 I've had an interest in Clinical-Hypnosis ever since I acknowledged how my mind took part in my gut's stress-related issue and its health improvement.
 This part of our inner-self that we like to call "unconsciousness"; that inner-voice we cannot really explain but has a role to play in our health.
 Hypnosis helps you reach out to this inner-voice and bring it forward in order to improve your health.
-I will be able to add this empowering technique in a near future to a concept that I am working on.
-A concept I am creating to allow others to engage in lifestyle changes and transitions.
+This empowering methodology allows me to help my clients engage in lifestyle changes and transitional times in their life.

 I hope you enjoyed reading my journey and that it helps you make the decisions that you feel are right for your own health improvement.
 Please, feel free to call me and ask questions about any of the therapies I offer at 4 Balance and Health.